TL;DR:

 Medium: 9' to 10' Canopy

 Medium canopies are the most common for standard patios, seating areas, and table sizes.
-They also work well with small patio tables (<38" table size), as they'll provide ample shade.
+They also work well with small patio tables (<38" table size), as they'll provide more shade.

-• <48" table size: A 10' umbrella canopy will provide plenty of shade for tables up to 48", "although it will still only accommodate around eight people and eight chairs," noted Luke Yau.
+- <48" table size: A 10' umbrella canopy will provide extra shade for tables up to 48", "although it will still only accommodate around eight people and eight chairs," noted Luke Yau.

 Market umbrellas work well for medium seating areas.
 But if you're worried about the pole getting in the way, try a cantilever umbrella instead.